userver: Configure, Build and Install

 Hello, userver!

-5. (Optional) Add the service project to Git:
+5. (Optional) Add the service project to Git, run in the project root:

 Push it to GitHub (see its documentation).